tregula501/PromptBuilder/discord-gpt-bot/README.md

 The bot will:
 1. Show a typing indicator
-2. Process your question with GPT-5.1
+2. Process your question with GPT-5.2 Instant
 3. Reply with an AI-generated answer

 ## Troubleshooting